c0achmcguirk/AspNetIdentity_DynamoDB/README.md

 * I removed the dependency on the older `AWSSDK` library.
 * I added a dependency on the newer `AWSSDK.DynamoDBv2` and `AWSSDK.Core`.
 * RoleManager.Roles lists roles in your database.
 It doesn't throw an UnsupportedException.
+* It now uses the AWS .NET-core friendly versions of the libraries (3.2.X-rc series)

 In my project I was running into ambiguous references because David's version required me to reference `AWSSDK`.